mateusz-bielak/cookie-clicker/README.md

 Run application in your browser:
 ```
 npm run dev-server
+npm test - for start tests
+npm test -- --watch - for start tests in watch mode
 ```

 You can also prepare development and production build in the public folder: